Qgel/FratAttack/README.md

 [1]: # "At least you assume that's what they want.
 Maybe they just want to bring world-peace and elevate humanity to the next level of existence, who knows."

 #Download
 This game is completely free and you can print it out yourself.
-You can [download](https://bitbucket.org/Mirko_K/fratattack/downloads/FratAttack.pdf) a PDF version that I try to keep up-to-date.
+You can [download](https://bitbucket.org/Mirko_K/fratattack/downloads/FratAttack.pdf) a PDF version that is kept up-to-date as the game evolves.

 # What You'll Need